syga19/FileSystemBrowser/README.md

 Run ampps/wamp/xampp.

-Go to browser using this link: http://localhost/mydirectory/
+Go to browser using this link: http://localhost/simple-file-manager/

-Login using the following credentials:
+Login:

     Username: Sigita
     Password: Paulikaite

 Now you should be able to see all the files and folders in your main directory.